-Faculty members from the Indiana University School of Public Health-Bloomington and the school’s Center for Sexual Health Promotion recently published a paper in the Journal of Sex & Marital Therapy focused on addressing gaps in scientific understanding of women’s sexual pleasure.
-The study findings, from the research team’s OMGYES Pleasure Report: Women and Touch, focused on orgasm and sexual pleasure as related to genital touch and stimulation.
+Faculty members from the Indiana University School of Public Health-Bloomington and the school’s Center for Sexual Health Promotion, in partnership with sex research company, OMGYES, recently published a paper in the Journal of Sex & Marital Therapy focused on addressing gaps in scientific understanding of women’s sexual pleasure.
+The study findings, from the OMGYES Pleasure Report: Women and Touch, focused on orgasm and sexual pleasure as related to genital touch and stimulation.

 “There had been little known at the population level about detailed aspects of women’s sexual pleasure and orgasm,” said Debby Herbenick, lead author of the study and professor at the IU School of Public Health-Bloomington.
 “Most previous studies utilized clinical, college and convenience samples.
 We worked to change that with this research and provide data surveying a U.S. nationally representative probability sample of adult women.”

 Herbenick and her research team, including Brian Dodge, associate professor in the IU School of Public Health-Bloomington, conducted the OMGYES Sexual Pleasure Report: Women and Touch with a focus on discovering a greater understanding of women’s sexual pleasure and orgasm.

 “The study results challenge the mistaken, but common, notion that there are universal ‘sex moves that work’ for everyone,” said Dodge.
 “On the other hand, the data also make clear that there are certain styles of touch that are more commonly preferred by women, emphasizing the value of studying sexual pleasure – and not just sexual problems.”